cwannett/cwannett/README.md

 # 🔭 I’m Currently Working On

 Fueling my cybersecurity passion daily!
-I'm taking on a LinkedIn challenge, diving into a new cybersecurity topic every day, and documenting my learnings by nightfall.
+I am taking on a LinkedIn challenge, diving into a new cybersecurity topic every day, and documenting my learnings by nightfall.
 Connect with me on LinkedIn - let's chat security!

 # 📚 About Me